Dance and Performing Arts Research Guide

 Explores the role of African-American choreographers and dancers in the development of modern dance.
 Includes a timeline (1619-2001), historical and thematic essays, biographies of African-American dancers, recommended resources, and lesson plans.
 As the online companion to the PBS film of the same title, this site also contains transcripts of interviews with those featured in the program.

-Intute: Theatre and Drama
+Intute: Theater and Drama

 Inter-Play: An Index to Plays

 Nuts-and-bolts index to plays published in journals and collected in books.
 Useful for finding scripts of dramatic works.
 Includes citations for over 40,000 works in English and other languages.